jinjirosan/PycomTRACKER/README.md

 The Pytrack board has a 1S LiPo charger built-in (awesome!) which I'll hook up to a 1S 3.7V 1200mAh battery.

 #### Frozen Modules
 As this generation of SiPy has limited memory available and some libraries are more extensive I've opted for the frozen module option on the MicroPython platfom.
 This basically means you bake the library into the firmware.
+That's why you see a reference to trackerlogger.py but it is not in the /lib.

 ### Credits
 I'm building on the excellent work done by the Pycom team, Pycom library makers such as the standard L76GNSS.py, the MicropyGPS module and KarlBunch's pytrack-poller.